MHBdata/MHBdata/README.md

 - 👋 Hi, I’m Manuela!
-- 👀 I’m interested in building a career as a data and business analyst
+- 👀 I’m interested in improving my data and business analytics skills
 - 🌱 I’m currently learning SQL, Power BI, Python, Statistics and more tools to help me achieve my goals
 - 💞️ I’m looking to collaborate on different projects to make a positive impact throughout data analysis
 - 📫 How to reach me: manu_herrerab@outlook.com or through my LinkedIn profile https://www.linkedin.com/in/manuela-herrera-bustos/